-A teacher may suspend a student from any class, subject, or activity for up to one full school day if the teacher has good reason to believe that the student: (1) intentionally disrupted the class, subject, or activity; (2) jeopardized the health or safety of any of the other participants in the class, subject, or activity; or (3) was insubordinate during the class, subject, or activity.
+A teacher may suspend a student from any class, subject, or activity for up to one full school day if the teacher has good reason to believe the student:

+- A. Intentionally disrupted the class, subject, or activity, - B. Jeopardized the health or safety of any other participant in the class, subject, or activity, or

+C. Was insubordinate during the class subject, or activity.

 Any teacher who suspends a student from a class, subject, or activity must immediately report the suspension and its reason to the building principal or designee.
-If a student is suspended from a class, subject, or activity, but will otherwise remain at school, the building principal or designee must ensure that the student is appropriately supervised during the suspension and, if the student is a student with a disability, that all procedures applicable to students with disabilities are followed.
+If a student is suspended from a class, subject, or activity, but will otherwise remain at school, the building principal or designee must ensure that the student is appropriately supervised during the suspension and, if the student is a student with a disability, that all procedures for students with disabilities are followed.

-Any teacher who suspends a student from a class, subject, or activity must, as soon as possible following the suspension, request that the student's parent/guardian attend a parent-/guardian-teacher conference to discuss the suspension.
+Any teacher who suspends a student from a class, subject, or activity must, as soon as possible following the suspension, request that the student's parent/guardian attend a parent/guardian-teacher conference to discuss the suspension.
 The building principal or designee must attend the conference if either the teacher or the parent/guardian requests the building principal's attendance.
 The building principal or designee must make reasonable efforts to invite a school counselor, school psychologist, or school social worker to attend the conference.